๐Ÿง˜Art and Meditation

 • Free-form mark-making bypasses the inner critic by removing expectations of outcome

-• Stress release occurs through the physical act of movement, even when the marks themselves carry no meaning
+• Stress release occurs through the physical act of movement, even when the marks themselves carry no representational meaning

-Compare: Mandala creation vs. Zentangle drawing—both use repetitive patterns to induce calm, but mandalas emphasize personal symbolism and wholeness while Zentangles focus on process over meaning.
+Compare: Mandala creation vs. Zentangle drawing: both use repetitive patterns to induce calm, but mandalas emphasize personal symbolism and wholeness while Zentangles focus on process over meaning.
 If you're working with someone who freezes when asked to "express themselves," Zentangle's structured approach removes that pressure.

 Tactile and Sensory Techniques

 These approaches prioritize physical sensation as the entry point to emotional processing.
-Touch activates the somatosensory cortex and can bypass verbal defenses, making these techniques especially powerful for trauma work or when words feel inadequate.
+Touch activates the somatosensory cortex and can bypass verbal defenses, making these techniques especially valuable for trauma work or when words feel inadequate.

 Clay Sculpting